DiegoDuenez/menu.js/README.md

 openWith

 * @String
-* In this property you will define which element with a certain class (.class) or a certain id (#id) will open your menu.
+* In this property you will define which element with a certain class (.class), certain id (#id) or a certain tag will open your menu.

 ```javascript
     Menu = new Menu({options: {openWith: '.mybutton'}})